Kevin Alfred Strom: Early life

 Strom was born in 1956 and grew up in Washington, D.C.
 He was raised a Lutheran.
-Strom had a poor relationship with his father, an alcoholic who verbally abused him; when Strom was in his twenties his father killed himself.
+Strom had a poor relationship with his father, an alcoholic who verbally abused him.
+When Strom was in his twenties his father killed himself.

 In high school, he developed a right-wing anticommunist ideology.
 Strom indicates a high school teacher who shared his hatred of communism introduced him to the John Birch Society (JBS) where he first met members of the explicitly white supremacist National Alliance (NA).

 White supremacy

+National Alliance under Pierce

-Strom attended NA meetings throughout the 1970s, working for the organization after he graduated high school and as a broadcast engineer.
+Strom attended NA meetings throughout the 1970s, working for the organization as a broadcast engineer after he graduated high school.
 Working under the NA's leader William Luther Pierce, Strom became a believer in the concept of a Zionist Occupied Government in the United States, and a neo-Nazi.
 He became very close to Pierce, and according to his then-wife, Strom saw him as a father figure.
 As a result of Strom's influence, Pierce bought the white supremacist Resistance Records.
-In 1990, during a visit by Nelson Mandela to the United States, Strom was arrested outside of the South African embassy for, during a rally in favor of apartheid, assaulting a police officer.
+During a 1990 visit by Nelson Mandela to the United States, Strom was arrested for assaulting a police officer at a pro-apartheid rally outside the South African embassy.
 The charges were later dropped.

-According to Strom's ex-wife, Kirsten Kaiser, Voice of Tomorrow was operated by Strom.
-Strom had three children with his first wife, Kirsten Kaiser.
-Since their marriage ended, Kaiser has spoken about her life with Strom in several interviews.
-She has also written a book, The Bondage of Self, on her experiences with Strom and the National Alliance.

-As part of his involvement with NA, Strom broadcast a weekly "American Dissident Voices" hour on radio, espousing antisemitic views.
-He operated the program in the early 1990s, lost control of it, then was again given the reigns following Pierce's death.
+Strom was also close with far right activist Revilo P. Oliver; he was a speaker at his funeral.
+He wrote the preface to Revilo's posthumous 2001 book The Origins of Christianity, and published his 2002 book The Jewish Strategy.
+He operates a website cataloguing Oliver's work.

+He edited the NA's magazine National Vanguard beginning in the 1980s.
+He edited a book collection of articles in the magazine and its predecessor, The Best of ATTACK! and National Vanguard Tabloid, published by the NA's National Vanguard Books.